EU faces 'harder climate' to break asylum reform deadlock - Journal du Cameroun

 Under an emergency plan, EU member countries agreed to relocate to other parts of the bloc 160,000 Syrians and other refugees from Italy and Greece within two years.

-Only 34,690 people have been relocated as most people made their own way to Germany and other wealthy northern countries amid the chaotic EU response to the crisis.
+Only 34,690 people have been relocated so far however as most migrants made their own way to Germany and other wealthy northern countries amid the chaotic EU response to the crisis.

 According to documents seen by AFP, Bulgaria calls for “alleviating (the) burden from the front-line” states and “curbing secondary movements” of asylum seekers who land in one EU country and travel to another.

-Eastern countries place a priority on stopping secondary movements, which caused so much chaos in recent years that countries in Europe’s passport-free Schengen zone re-established border checks.
+Eastern countries place a priority on stopping secondary movements, which caused so much chaos in recent years that some countries in Europe’s passport-free Schengen zone even re-established border checks.

 In a nod to Rome and Athens, the Bulgarian proposals call for the compulsory relocation of asylum seekers, but only as a last resort.